 Counselling is about helping you to work things out for yourself, making decisions and choices and helping you to look at things differently.
 It can help you to feel better about yourself.
 Issues that may prompt a pupil to seek counselling include bullying, academic pressure, parental divorce or separation, peer pressure, drugs and/or alcohol, sexual health, arrival of a new sibling, low mood, anxiety, examination stress, bereavement, worry about the future and difficulties making decisions.

-Who is the counsellor?
+Who is the School Counsellor?